WingHei718/FYP_25CS083/README.md

 <ins>Flutter (3.22.0)</ins>

-You may ownload from the official cite directly: https://docs.flutter.dev/install/archive
+You may download from the official cite directly: https://docs.flutter.dev/install/archive

 For better sdk management, you may also use flutter sidekick: https://github.com/leoafarias/sidekick